 These include:

-Emergency caesarean.
+Unplanned caesarean.

 Blood transfusion and infection in the uterus (womb).

-Scar weakening or scar rupture.
+Scar weakening or scar rupture

 Risk to your baby